-On the left, we’ve chosen this 1 carat, excellent cut, VS1 clarity round brilliant cut diamond in D color from James Allen.
-The diamond on the right is this I color round brilliant cut diamond with identical carat weight, clarity and cut grade:
+On the left, we’ve chosen this 1 carat, excellent cut, VS2 clarity round brilliant cut diamond in D color from James Allen.
+The diamond on the right is this I color round brilliant cut diamond from James Allen with identical carat weight, clarity and cut grade:

 Even with a difference of five color grades, it isn’t easy to see any significant difference in color between these two diamonds.
 If you look carefully, you can see that the I color diamond is ever so slightly more yellow.
 However, the difference is very small, even under 20x magnification.

-Despite looking almost identical, there’s a difference in price of close to $1,800 between these two diamonds.
-The D color diamond on the right costs $6,620, while the nearly identical I color diamond is available for $4,850.
+Despite looking almost identical, there’s a difference in price of slightly over $2,300 between these two diamonds.
+The D color diamond on the right costs $7,130, while the nearly identical I color diamond is available for $4,810.

 D color diamonds are the most expensive on the market, as you can see from the numerous examples provided above.

 For a round brilliant cut diamond, you’ll generally need to pay about 10 to 15% more for a D color diamond than you would for a diamond of the same cut, clarity and carat weight with a color grade of G, the highest grade in the near-colorless.

 As you move from a G color grade further down the near-colorless range, diamonds quickly become more affordable.
 For example, the 1 carat, excellent cut, VS2 clarity, I color diamond from James Allen we used for the comparison above is around 30% cheaper than the equivalent D color diamond.